hasura/graphql-engine/manual/tutorial/user-model.rst

 Every microservice benefits from having the user's information (id and roles) with each request.
 In hasura platform, every request goes through the Hasura api gateway.
 So, the gateway integrates with the session store to act as a session middleware for all microservices.

-When the gateway receives a request, it looks for a session token in the ``Bearer`` token of ``Authorization`` header or in the cookie.
+When the gateway receives a request, it looks for a session token in the ``Bearer`` token of ``Authorization`` header or in the ``cookie``.
 It then retrieves the user's id and roles attached to this session token from the session store.
 This information is sent as ``X-Hasura-User-Id`` and ``X-Hasura-Role`` headers to the upstream microservice.

-.. admonition:: X-HASURA-ROLE header

-    If the ``X-HASURA-ROLE`` header is passed with a request, its value is passed to the upstream services as it is.
-This header is passed in a request if the request needs to be made with a particular role only.
+If the ``X-Hasura-Role`` header is passed with the request, its value is passed to the upstream service if the user has that particular role or else the request is rejected with a ``403 Forbidden`` response.

 When the session token is absent from both header and cookie, the gateway considers it an anonymous request and adds the header ``X-Hasura-Role: anonymous``.
 The ``X-Hasura-User-Id`` header is **not** set in this case.